scala-js/scala-js-website/doc/calling-javascript.md

-If the class does not have any constructor without argument, and it has to be subclassed, you may either decide to add a fake protected no-arg constructor, or call an inherited constructor with `???`s.
+If the class does not have any constructor without argument, and it has to be subclassed, you may either decide to add a fake protected no-arg constructor, or call an inherited constructor with `???`s as parameters.

+`isInstanceOf[C]` is supported for classes inheriting from `js.Any`.
+It is implemented with an `instanceof` test.
+Pattern matching, including `ClassTag`-based matching, work accordingly.

+As is the case for traits, `asInstanceOf[C]` is completely erased for any class `C` inheriting from `js.Any`, meaning that it does not perform any runtime check.
+It is always valid to cast anything to such a class.

 ## Top-level JavaScript objects

 JavaScript APIs often expose top-level objects with methods and fields.
-E.g., the `Math` object provides methods for standard mathematical functions.
-These can be declared in Scala.js with `object`'s inheriting directly or indirectly from `js.Object`.
+For example, the `JSON` object provides methods for parsing and emitting JSON strings.
+These can be declared in Scala.js with `object`'s inheriting directly or indirectly from `js.Any` (again, often `js.Object`).

 {% highlight scala %}
-object Math extends js.Object {
+object JSON extends js.Object {
-  val E: js.Number = ???
-  val PI: js.Number = ???

-  def sin(x: js.Number): js.Number = ???
+  def parse(text: String): js.Any = js.native

-  def min(values: js.Number*): js.Number = ???
+  def stringify(value: js.Any): String = js.native

-  ...
 }
 {% endhighlight %}

-An access like `Math.sin(a)` will map in JavaScript to the same code, meaning that the identifier `Math` will be looked up in the global scope.
+An call like `JSON.parse(text)` will map in JavaScript to the obvious, i.e., `JSON.parse(text)`, meaning that the identifier `JSON` will be looked up in the global scope.

 Similarly to classes, the JavaScript name can be specified with `@JSName`, e.g.,

 {% highlight scala %}
 @JSName("jQuery")
 object JQuery extends js.Object {
-  def apply(x: js.Any): JQuery
+  def apply(x: String): JQuery = js.native
 }
 {% endhighlight %}